-Secchi disk depth at Kehewin Lake was poor during the summer of 2011, though well within the natural variation previously measured.
-On average, Secchi disk depth was 1.5 m.
-Multiplying this value by two provides the euphotic depth (3.0 m): the depth to which enough light remains for photosynthesis.
-Thus, there is enough surface light remaining for photosynthesis for the first $1/3^{\rm rd}$ of the water column.
-Throughout the summer, Secchi disk depth ranged from a minimum of 0.5 m on July $19^{\rm th}$ to a maximum of 2.75 m on August $18^{\rm th}$.
+Secchi disk depth at Kehewin Lake was poor during the summer of 2013, and fell on the low end of the natural variation previously measured.
+On average, Secchi disk depth was 1.1 m.
+Multiplying this value by two provides the euphotic depth (2.2 m): the depth to which enough light remains for photosynthesis.
+Thus, there is enough surface light remaining for photosynthesis for the first 1/5th of the water column at the lakes deepest location.
+Throughout the summer, Secchi disk depth ranged from a minimum of 0.9 m on July 19th to a maximum of 1.4 m on August 23rd.
 It is likely that algae/cyanobacteria blooms are the primary factor affecting water transparency at Kehewin Lake (Figure 4).